brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-26-digital-book-rental-service-threatens-ipad-services.md

----
-layout: post
-title: Digital Book Rental Service Threatens iPad Services
+# Digital Book Rental Service Threatens iPad Services
----

 <a href="http://www.amazon.com/">Amazon</a>, which initially started as a online book store that shared exclusive non-fiction stories and other short stories, went on to sell CDs, DVDs, softwares, toys, video games, apparels, furniture and MP3 downloads.